Nuitka/Nuitka-website/doc/doc/roadmap.rst

    should be optimized as well in the mostly existing operation nodes.

 [ ] Tuple unpacking for values that support indexing should be optimized.

-[ ] Get complex flask standalone examples to work.
+[x] Get complex flask standalone examples to work.

 [ ] Add download updating for onefile on at least Windows.

 [ ] Document commercial file embedding publicly with examples.

 [ ] Document commercial Windows Service usage with examples.

+[ ] Add support for executables in the onefile binary.
+Right now outside of Windows, the x-bit is lost.

 ******************************
  Features to be added for 1.1